yoavram/subaru/README.md

 ## Support

 Currently Subaru works with the hebrew subtitle site [subscenter] but can be easily extended by developers familiar with Python, HTML and some jQuery.
+It would probably be easiest to extend it to work with [Bsubs] because [subscenter] is the Hebrew version of [Bsubs].

 ## Requirements